Jesubots/JesuScout/README.md

 4. With this, you're ready to roll
 > **Success!** JesuScout is now running and ready for use at http://localhost:3000

-- The computer running the server needs to remain powered on throughout the entire day of matches
+- The computer running the server should remain powered on throughout the entire day of matches
-    - The scouter computers, however, may be switched out throughout the day
+    - The scouter computers, however, may be switched out throughout the day without issues.
 - The ideal setup is obviously to have six scouters for six robots on the field, but whatever is most convenient to your team can be used.
 - For an entire breakdown of the system and the concept, a fully polished whitepage is on the way.
 If you need a more immediate response, however, feel free to [contact us](#contact).